BeaverJulia/HelpAustralia/README.md

-Api to 'make' donations for Australia
+Api to 'make' donations for Australia.
+It stores the donations, show the percentage of stored donations and past entries.
+It is 'user-proof' :-)
 Tech stack:
-Flask python microframework, Jinja2, JavaScript, HTML, CSS, MongoDb, Docker( with help from https://medium.com/backticks-tildes/dockerizing-a-flask-application-2b17ca9c1d1c)
+Flask python microframework, Jinja2, JavaScript, HTML, CSS, MongoDb.
+Docker Container( set with help from https://medium.com/backticks-tildes/dockerizing-a-flask-application-2b17ca9c1d1c)

 Screenshots below:
 ![Alt text](static/images/7.JPG)